standard-computers/canal/README.md

 Each 'module' is a transaction code.
 There's a list of all transctions codes as `Transaction Codes.xlsx` in ~/Documentation.

+### Current Operations
+At the moment, Canal does not do much other than creating organizational structures.
+This project is in its infancy.
+Current storage mechanism is through a folder in /Romaing and unencrypted.

+**GOAL:** Encrypted object storage with AES on Roaming or through AWS.

 ### Lack of OOP?
 You'll notice a HEAVY lack of Object-Oriented Programming.
 This was done to enable customiziation on any 'module' without having to make too many architectural changes during the implementation process.